 1. In your 6 quart or larger slow cooker, combine all ingredients except rice and hot sauce.
 Cover and cook on high for 6 to 8 hours or until peas are tender.

-2. Add rice, cover, and cook for at least 30 minutes or until rice is tender.
+cover, and cook for at least 30 minutes or until rice is tender.
 Stir in hot sauce before serving.

-Rinse and drain them.
+*If you forget to soak the peas overnight, then here's a fix: Rinse and drain them.
 Bring a large pot of water to a boil.
 Add the peas and boil for ten minutes.
 Remove from heat and cover.
 Let sit for an hour.
 Drain & add to your slow cooker!
-Voila!
+Voila! *I served hot sauce along with the hoppin' john so that everyone could add as much as they wanted or none at all. |

 No comments: